curiousML/curiousml.github.io/README.md

 I am a senior data scientist (PhD) and lecturer in machine learning and computational statistics at ENSAE, EPITA and Institut des Actuaires.
 In a nutshell...

 **Since 2024:** Lead AI Research Scientist at [Milliman France](https://fr.milliman.com/fr-fr/).
-Leading the AI Lab in tandem with [Adel Cherchali](https://fr.milliman.com/fr-FR/consultants/Cherchali-Adel), with a focus on R&D projects in Generative AI (#GenAI) and Trustworthy AI (Fairness, Interpretability, Privacy) within the R&D division of [Alexandre Boumezoued](https://fr.milliman.com/fr-FR/consultants/Boumezoued-Alexandre).
+Leading the AI Lab in tandem with [Adel Cherchali](https://fr.milliman.com/fr-FR/consultants/Cherchali-Adel), with a focus on R&D projects in Generative AI (#GenAI) and Trustworthy AI (Fairness, Interpretability, Privacy) for insurance and finance applications within the R&D division of [Alexandre Boumezoued](https://fr.milliman.com/fr-FR/consultants/Boumezoued-Alexandre).

-**2022 - 2024:** Postdoctoral Researcher in the Department of Mathematics and Statistics at [Université de Montréal](https://www.umontreal.ca/) (UdeM) and affiliated with MILA via Algora Lab with [Arthur Charpentier](https://freakonometrics.github.io/) (UQAM) and [Manuel Morales](https://www.manuelmorales.org/) (UdeM). **TL;DR:** My expertise lies in statistical learning and mathematics, primarily within the insurance domains, but it also extends to biostatistics and finance.
+**2022 - 2024:** Postdoctoral Researcher in the Department of Mathematics and Statistics at [Université de Montréal](https://www.umontreal.ca/) (UdeM) and affiliated with MILA via Algora Lab with [Arthur Charpentier](https://freakonometrics.github.io/) (UQAM) and [Manuel Morales](https://www.manuelmorales.org/) (UdeM). **TL;DR:** My expertise lies in statistical learning, mathematics, primarily within the insurance domains, but it also extends to biostatistics and finance.

 **Short description:** I am currently engaged in collaborative research within diverse domains, with notable expertise in the following areas:

-1. **Statistics & Statistical learning**: I specialize in algorithmic fairness, specifically in the realms of statistical (machine/deep) learning and mathematical modeling.
-My expertise is underscored by the publication of multiple papers in **top journals and conferences** within this domain.
+1. **Insurance, Statistics & Statistical learning**: I specialize in applying statistical (machine and deep) learning and mathematical modeling to the insurance industry, with a particular focus on algorithmic fairness.
+My expertise is further demonstrated by several publications in **leading journals and conferences** in this field.
-2. **Epidemiology & Biostatistics**: Within the field of biostatistics, my focus revolves around the application of spatiotemporal and NLP techniques.
+2. **Biostatistics & Pandemic Modeling**: Within the field of biostatistics, my focus revolves around the application of spatiotemporal and NLP techniques.
 Specifically, I am actively involved in the development and implementation of an 'Early Warning System for Infectious Diseases'.
 This project is part of the [Mathematics for Public Health](http://www.fields.utoronto.ca/activities/public-health) (Mfph) initiative.
 3. **Finance**: My active participation in collaborative research extends to the finance domain, where our efforts are concentrated on algorithmic fairness and NLP techniques.
 The objective is to identify Environmental, Social, and Governance (ESG) concepts within Canadian companies.
 This joint initiative, conducted in partnership with [Algora Lab](https://algoralab.ca/) (affiliated with UdeM and [Mila](https://mila.quebec/mila/)), strives to advance sustainable finance and instill ethical considerations within the realms of AI and ML.